Inference of horizontal velocity fields from the induction equation in the solar atmosphere. I. Analytical and numerical solutions in 2D: Comparison between analytical and numerical solutions

-Next, we take a central region of $N \times M =100 \times 100$ grid points from the full domain of the simulation and determine the horizontal component of the velocity $v_y(y,z)$ from the known $\dot{\ve{B}}$, $\ve{B}$, $v_z$, and employing vanishing Neumann boundary conditions.
-Figure~\ref{fig:B_sim_2D} illustrates the magnetic field within this region, whereas Figure~\ref{fig:yz_sim_2D} compares the original and the retrieved velocity fields.
+Next, we took a central region of $N \times M =100 \times 100$ grid points from the full domain of the simulation and determined the horizontal component of the velocity $v_y(y,z)$ from the known $\dot{\ve{B}}$, $\ve{B}$, $v_z$ and by employing vanishing Neumann boundary conditions.
+Figure~\ref{fig:B_sim_2D} illustrates the magnetic field within this region, whereas Fig.~\ref{fig:yz_sim_2D} compares the original and the retrieved velocity fields.
 This last figure shows that the inferred velocity field is perceptually identical to the original from the MHD simulation.

-A more detailed study of the errors is presented in Figure~\ref{fig:yz_errors_sim_2D} where again, the error in the inference of $v_y$, $\varepsilon_{\widetilde{v_{y}}}$, and the errors in the inference of the angle of the velocity field, $\angle(\ve{v},\widetilde{\ve{v}})$, are presented on the left and right panels, respectively.
+A more detailed study of the errors is presented in Fig.~\ref{fig:yz_errors_sim_2D}, where again the error in the inference of $v_y$, $\varepsilon_{\widetilde{v_{y}}}$ and the errors in the inference of the angle of the velocity field, $\angle(\ve{v},\widetilde{\ve{v}})$, are presented on the left and right panels, respectively.
 As can be seen, now the mean and median values of the errors are smaller than in the 2D analytical case (Sect.~\ref{subsection:no_temporal_yz}).